The ultimate guide to styling these classics - ExBulletin

 United Colors of Benetton

 Get a casual and effortless look with this United Colors of Benetton hoodie, where the navy color adds a touch of sophistication and makes it the perfect choice for casual outings.
-Team it with a simple t-shirt and slim jeans for a stylish look, perfect for an afternoon date or a Sunday brunch with friends.
+Pair it with a simple t-shirt and skinny jeans for a stylish look perfect for an afternoon date or a Sunday brunch with friends.
 Crafted from cotton, this hoodie also offers exceptional comfort and breathability.
 It also features the brand’s logo, adding a subtle yet distinctive style element.

+Cuban Collar Linen, 7 Types of Men’s Shirts to Rock in 2023

 (Hero and Feature Image Credits: Courtesy of Polo Ralph Lauren and Onitsuka Tiger)